ogkalu2/Merge-Stable-Diffusion-models-without-distortion/README.md

 This is based on a 3rd-party python implementation of that here - https://github.com/themrzmaster/git-re-basin-pytorch.

 The results of a model merge have not been tested yet but I am done with the spec.
-To merge, you will need to install flax, jaxlib and pytorch 1.11.0 or lower (1.12.0 will not work).
+To merge, you will need to install pytorch 1.11.0 or lower (1.12.0 will not work).
-To install jax on windows, follow the instructions here - https://github.com/cloudhan/jax-windows-builder

 Download the code folder, open cmd in the directory, transfer the desired models to the same folder and run "python SD_rebasin_merge.py --model_a nameofmodela.ckpt --model_b nameofmodelb.ckpt"